(by the anonymous professor)

 Of course, I was familiar with Jonathan Swift’s ‘Gulliver’s Travels,’ but this manuscript, written by Mr. Gulliver’s own wife, sheds new light and exposes shocking facts about the tame version which was published in England in 1726.
 That’s why I took it upon myself to share Mary Burton-Gulliver’s legacy with the world.
 It took me a number of years, a number of maceanats, and a few residencies, to work on the manuscript, and after a good number of rejections from sceptical agents I decided to complete my journey of emancipation and offer these memoirs to my readers via the Internet.

 Well, here we are: today you may unlock the gates of this website, by getting your subscription.
-When you do, you’ll embark on the most bizarre adventures of Lemuel Gulliver, as the masterful pen of his wife, Mary Burton-Gulliver, reveals all.
+When you do, you’ll embark on the most bizarre adventures of Lemuel Gulliver's, since the masterful pen of his wife, Mary Burton-Gulliver, reveals them all.

 I guess not many people know who these people - Lemuel and Mary Gulliver - were.
-Today our ‘Bread and Game’ consist of Reality Television, Facebook, Twitter, YouTube and the likes, so hardly anyone cares for novels; let alone novels that were written three hundred years ago.
+Today our ‘Bread and Game’ consist of Reality Television, Facebook, Twitter, YouTube, Instagram, TikTok and the likes, so hardly anyone cares for novels; let alone novels that were written three hundred years ago.

-You might recall Gulliver’s Travels as the story you read as a child, about the giant among the tiny people of Lilliput - and you would be right.
+You might recall Gulliver’s Travels as the story you read when you were a child, about the giant among the tiny people of Lilliput - and you would be right.

 Clever publishers realised that this portion of Gulliver’s story befits toddlers’ minds.
 But there is more, so much more to Gulliver’s adventures.
 So much so that even he censored himself when he first published the memoirs of his four amazing sea-voyages.